 On July 1, 2023 after 141 years of providing value to the surrounding communities, the Milltown Generating Station began decommissioning.
 In the weeks and months to come decommissioning will unveil the beauty of the St. Croix River.
 This will offer about five million square meters of spawning habitat available to various sea-run fish species, as well as recreational and cultural opportunities.

 Full decommissioning is being carried out by Pennecon Heavy Civil Limited, our general contractor with over 50 years of operating history.

 This is a complex project, and the first removal of a dam in international waters.
 We continue to meet all regulatory conditions required to deliver the Milltown Decommissioning project in the most cost-effective, efficient and safest manner possible.

-Benefits of the Proposed Decommissioning
+Benefits of Decommissioning

 - Decommissioning the Milltown Generating Station and removing the dam will allow for the restoration of approximately 16 kilometres of the St. Croix River.
 This will make about five million square metres of spawning habitat available to the various sea-run (diadromous) fish species.